PokemonSanFran/testing-history-2/meta/docs/story.md

 All the cutscenes in Act 1.4 occur in the order listed here.

 ## The Story So Far
 * Zoey arrives on Alcatraz, and is issued a challenge by one of the attendants.
-If Zoey can defeat the six Trainers here without leaving, they will recieve a prize.
+If Zoey can defeat the six Trainers here without leaving, they will receive a prize.
 * After defeating each Trainer, Zoey is told a fact about Alcatraz.
 	* Alcatraz was a prison for San Francisco's most dangerous criminals, known for its advanced facilities and successful rehabilitation programs.
 	* However, the criminal underworld staged a prison riot, taking guards hostage and demanding control of the island.